Coldsp33d/UFO-Data-Insights/README.md

 The corresponding data file is generated in `ufo.usc.edu\Data` folder

 The D3 HTML files that use this data are found in `ufo.usc.edu\d3-visualizations` with the same naming convention.

+## Note - Sometimes it might happen the vizualization doesn't load.Please perform the below changes:
+	         ''' Right click ->Frame -> Reload Frame '''

 ## Part 2 - Ingesting with Apache Solr